-Summit on Human Dignity 2019 The Search for Health: Dignifying the Mind, Body and Spirit
+The Office of Faith and Justice thanks everyone who participated in the 2019 Summit on Human Dignity - The Search for Health: Dignifying the Mind, Body, and Spirit

 Brophy hopes to graduate young men of conscience, conviction and compassion who will one day use their voices, as well as their votes, to influence and effect beneficial change in the world for those most in need of justice and equality.

-A forum to examine and address the widespread injustices related to pornographic culture and media, sexual exploitation, criminal networks and habits that perpetuate the trafficking of human beings and enslavement of people by threat and economic imbalance in light of the Gospel's call to respect and promote the human dignity of each person..
+A forum to examine and address the widespread injustices related to public health in light of the Gospel's call to respect and promote the human dignity of each person.